Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Causes

-Most of the time, mutated SMARCB1 is only found in the tumour cells following spontaneous malignant transformation of a somatic cell.
-Less frequently (in up to 30 % of patients), the germline (germ cells) and thus all cells in the body are affected (germline mutation).
+Most of the time, the mutated SMARCB1 gene is only found in the tumour cells following spontaneous malignant transformation of a somatic cell.
+Less frequently (in 25–30 % of patients), the germline (germ cells) and thus all cells in the body are affected (germline mutation).
 Both a spontaneous genetic change in the patient’s germline during embryonal development and (very rarely) a defect inherited from a parent are considered as causes.
 In both cases the disease is hereditary, meaning that the mutated gene and thus the predisposition to develop a rhabdoid tumour can be passed on to the offspring.
-Experts communicate this as “Rhabdoid Tumour Predisposition Syndrome (RTPS).
+Experts communicate this as “Rhabdoid Tumour Predisposition Syndrome" (RTPS).
 However, not all individuals harbouring a SMARCB1 mutation will develop a rhabdoid tumour.
-Aside from SMARCB1 mutations, SMARCA4 mutations very rarely cause the tumour disease as well.

 Symptoms